 cmi5 vs SCORM

 SCORM and xAPI are probably the best-known format options for tracing and tracking learners’ results.
 Developed in 1999, SCORM provided the first protocol for tracking learning activity across platforms.
 SCORM-compliant content became trackable across any LMS that supported it.
-Cmi5 takes that a step further: it can track sources outside the LMS, too, like apps, social learning, and more.
-Learners don’t even have to be online for cmi5 to track their learning.
+A big problem with SCORM, however, was that course:s could only be done by students located in the area of the server. cmi5 solves that: learners don’t have to be in the same location to take a course – they don’t even have to be online. cmi5 can track sources outside the LMS, like apps, social learning, and more.
+Same goes for tracking their learning.
 They can take courses offline, and cmi5 will send data to the LMS once there is an internet connection.

 Cmi5 vs xAPI

 Like SCORM, xAPI is a learning protocol that allows you to track learning-related activity.
 Unlike its predecessor, it can track learning in pretty much any context. xAPI’s ability to follow informal learning and capture activities outside the LMS made it particularly popular with L&D teams.
 It provided them with a detailed picture of a learner’s experience.
 But although xAPI allows you to collect an enormous amount of data, it isn’t structured enough to decide what type of content should go inside an LMS.
 This is precisely where cmi5 now takes the stage.
 Cmi5 is a set of rules that adds more structure to xAPI and for LMS.

 The benefits of cmi5

 Cmi5 combines the capabilities of SCORM and xAPI to offer a more complete specification.
 Acting as the bridge between LRS and LMS, cmi5 has several major advantages.